The Anatomy of the Modern Sales Cycle and How To Master It

 Prospecting

 Prospects are qualified potential customers who fit your buyer persona.
-The goal of prospecting is to start a conversation with a potential buyer, understand their business’ pain points, and determine if your product or service is the right fit for them.
+The goal of sales prospecting is to start a conversation with a potential buyer, understand their business’ pain points, and determine if your product or service is the right fit for them.

 In today’s digital-first environment, three of the best ways to prospect are: